 We list the most important adverse effects.
 The selection is not exhaustive.

-- Relative contraindications
+- Absolute contraindications

 We list the most important contraindications.
 The selection is not exhaustive.